 The NL Dance Project

 Neighbourhood Dance Works proudly announced the launch of The Newfoundland and Labrador Dance Project in August, 2017.
-This unprecedented three-year project unites several generations of artists born and raised in Newfoundland and Labrador together in St. John’s to work with two nationally-celebrated choreographers Anne Troake and Christopher House.
+This unprecedented three-year project unites several generations of artists born and raised in Newfoundland and Labrador together in St. John’s to work with nationally-celebrated choreographers Anne Troake and Christopher House.

 While many Newfoundlanders and Labradorians choose to study and pursue careers in the performing arts, this province’s tumultuous economic history, small population, and remote geography has forced many artists leave the province to sustain their careers.
 Others have remained in Newfoundland and Labrador but continually face challenges of working in isolation.
 The NL Dance Project unites artists who left the province with ones who stayed.

 A team of 21 dynamic dance, theatre and visual artists, each born and raised in NL, unite under the creative guidance of a core team of dance professionals who have their own deep roots in Newfoundland and Labrador.

-Phase One of this project saw performing arts professionals descend on St. John’s from August 14-30, 2017 collectively reflecting on the themes of heritage and belonging and the way these ideas stretch across time and geography.
+Phase One of this project saw performing arts professionals descend on St. John’s in August 2017 collectively reflecting on the themes of heritage and belonging and the way these ideas stretch across time and geography.

 This project is made possible by a Canada Council for the Arts New Chapter grant.
 New Chapter is a special, one-time program created on the occasion of the 150th anniversary of Confederation.
 With more than 2,000 applications submitted, Neighbourhood Dance Works was one of four Newfoundland and Labrador organizations to be awarded a grant that will showcase the diversity of artistic expression across Canada and create a legacy for all Canadians.